duartegroup/metallicious/docs/source/tutorials.rst

     gmx mdrun -v -deffnm 7_run

-As a result, we should obtain the final frame 7_run.gro and trajectory 7_run.xtc, which you can visualise using a molecular visualization program (i.g., VMD).
+As a result, you should obtain the final frame 7_run.gro and trajectory 7_run.xtc, which you can visualise using a molecular visualization program (e.g., VMD).
 For your convenience, `here <https://github.com/duartegroup/metallicious/tree/main/metallicious/examples/tutorial5/final.zip>`_ are the final files compliled.